Aitalas/Junk/README.md

 <h1>Junk</h1>
-This is just a repository where I push all my random, spontaneous ideas into.
-Because it is junk, please expect some disorganization and LOTS of major changes. <br>
+<b>Because it is junk, please expect some disorganization and LOTS of random changes.</b><br>

-I make changes as often as I blink I swear to god.
+This is just a repository where I push all my random, spontaneous ideas into. <br>

 <h2>Current Stage</h2>
 <center>